shieldgenerator7/DnD-Stories/MinotaursMaze/MinotaursMaze.md

 “I was thinking more like nine.”
 The merchant pushed the gun away.

-“Rule 1: Don’t touch Magnum Opus.”
+“Rule 1: Don’t touch Eagle Shot.”

 “I need you to humble him.
 Challenge him to an archery duel, the people here will know what that means.”